View 2012 Board of Directors »

 A graduate of Spartanburg High School, Kim has been active in the Greenville community since moving back in 2005.
 She has served as an Elder and Deacon at Fourth Presbyterian Church and on various parents’ committees at Christ Church Episcopal School.

 When Kim is not hanging out with the 150 animals who call the Greenville Humane Society home, she enjoys walking and boating with her dogs Grady and Hitch who were both adopted from the Greenville Humane Society.

 Anne Dalton began forging a relationship with the Greenville Humane Society in 2010, when she became a volunteer foster parent while attending Furman University.
 She received her undergraduate degree in Psychology in 2011 and upon completion, came on board as Adoption Receptionist.
 Since then, she has taken on many different roles including Adoptions Counselor, Birthday Party Coordinator and now Marketing Coordinator.

 Although Anne Dalton does not have animals of her own, she continues to be an avid foster parent, finding passion in helping those four-legged friends most in need.

 Sharon received her undergraduate degree in Accounting from Furman University.
 But her true love is for animals, with a special passion for cats.
-She has worked at the Greenville Humane Society for over 17 years.
-She is currently the Operations Manager which is a position that encompasses the overall operations of the humane society, and Accounting and HR functions.
+She has worked at the Greenville Humane Society for over 18 years.
+She is currently the Business Operations Manager which is a position that encompasses the overall operations of the humane society, and Accounting and HR functions.